 The Wet Tropics contains one of the most complete and diverse living records of the major stages in the evolution of land plants, from the very first land plants to higher plants (gymnosperms and angiosperms), as well as one of the most important living records of the history of marsupials and songbirds.

-The Wet Tropics contains a unique record of a mixing of two continental floras and faunas.
-Following the collision of the Australian and Asian continental plates about 15 million years ago, two evolutionary streams of flora and fauna mixed.
-They streams had been largely separated for at least 80 million years and some were of common origin.
+The Wet Tropics contains a unique record of a mixing of two continental floras and faunas, following the collision of the Australian and Asian continental plates about 15 million years ago.
+Two different evolutionary linages of flora and fauna mixed while some of these linages had been largely separated for at least 80 million years after coming from a common origin.